setowire-org/js-setowire/README.md

 4. DATA frame (`0x01`) with the encrypted payload
 5. PING/PONG for keepalive

-Everything else (DHT, relay, gossip, PEX) is optional and can be added incrementally.
+Everything else (DHT, relay, gossip, PEX, reliable chunks) is optional and can be added incrementally.

 The session key derivation label is `p2p-v12-session` — both sides must use the same label.
 The peer with the lexicographically lower ID uses the first 32 bytes as send key; the other peer flips them.